.

 Reading tips

-In our series 'What are you reading right now?', scientists and staff members of the Max Delbrück Center give book recommendations.
+In our article series "What are you reading?" scientists and staff members of the Max Delbrück Center provide their book recommendations.

 Emeriti

-Our professors shape the institute through their research and their work.
-We would like to maintain close ties and promote the exchange of former colleagues with active scientists.
+Our professors shape the Max Delbrück Center through their research and their work.
+We maintain close ties and promote exchange among former colleagues and our scientists.